Benefits of an energy audit

 How much does an energy audit cost?

 Costs vary by utility.
 Check with your gas or electric utility provider to see what options are available to you.
-Typically, energy audits in Minnesota cost less than $100, and some programs may even offer free or reduced audits.
+Typically, energy audits in Minnesota cost less than $100, and some programs or cities may even offer free or reduced audits.

-What is the outcome of the audit?
+What's the outcome of the audit?

 What do infrared images tell me about my home?